akastrin/ddi-prediction/README.md

 * XMLStarlet [http://xmlstar.sourceforge.net]
 * MySQL [https://www.mysql.com] or MariaDB [https://mariadb.org] server

 The `Makefile` file executes appropriate download scripts, Python and R files which process data.
 Before you run the code you should register on Drugbank Web site [https://www.drugbank.ca/].
 This enables you to download appropriate files from Drugbank.
 In addition you should install UMLS and SemMedDB.
 Instructions to install UMLS can be found in the following link [https://www.nlm.nih.gov/research/umls/quickstart.html].
 Next, go to SemMedDB site [https://skr3.nlm.nih.gov/SemMedDB/], download `PREDICATION` file and run `sql` script.
-Note that you should also insert appropriate credentials into `Makefile` (only in `ndfrt` and `semmeddb` directories).
+Note that you should also insert appropriate credentials into `Makefile` (only in `drugbank`, `ndfrt`, and `semmeddb` directories).

 ## Using the code